openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 This property contains the value of the mode
 TLV for this node.
-The meaning of the bits in this bitfield are defined by section 4.5.2 of the Thread specification.
+The meaning of the bits in this bitfield are defined by section 4.5.2 of the Thread(R) specification.

 ### PROP 5376: PROP_THREAD_CHILD_TIMEOUT